• Skip to content

 Teething in toddlers

-Many people think that ‘teething’ children:
+Many people think that ‘teething’ toddlers:

 • cry a lot or seem extra cranky